 We spend 4 days in Seville, it was our first stop in Spain. we flew into Barcelona from Dallas and then took Iberia Airline to Seville.
-We took a cab from the airport into town, we were charmed right when the taxi entered the town, the narrow colorful picturesque orange tree-lined streets, the Moorish Palace, the beautiful Cathedral and the horse carriages at every corner made us fall in love with the little town of Seville.
-The first day we just wandered around and took a tram over to España around golden hour.
+We took a cab from the airport into town, we were charmed right when the taxi entered the town, the narrow colorful picturesque orange tree-lined streets, the Moorish Palace, the beautiful Cathedral and the horse-drawn carriages at every corner made us fall in love with the little town of Seville.
+Here is a look at Alcazar Seville and Plaza de Espana.
+We especially loved visiting España around golden hour when the setting sun cast a beautiful glow.

 Plaza de España